Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Theoretical Framework and Pseudo-Structural Representation

 \subsection{Co-movements in Reduced Rank Matrix-Valued Models}

-We review the reduced-rank matrix autoregressive (RRMAR) \citep{xiao_reduced_forth} model that forms the basis of our analysis of contemporaneous co-movements in matrix-valued time series.
+The reduced-rank matrix autoregressive (RRMAR) model, which forms the basis of the analysis of contemporaneous co-movements, is reviewed in this section.
 The model, with one autoregressive lag, is given by